jQuery API

 </form>

-This method can act on a jQuery object that has selected individual form elements, such as <input>, <textarea>, and <select>.
-However, it is typically easier to select the <form> tag itself for serialization:
+This method can act on a jQuery object that has selected individual form controls, such as <input>, <textarea>, and <select>.
+However, it is typically easier to select the <form> element itself for serialization:

 This produces the following data structure (provided that the browser supports console.log):